NassimBentarka/motioneye/README.md

 # Why use this fork?
 This fork fixes and introduces the VAAPI hardware encoding to allow you to use GPU hardware encoding for HEVC and H264.
 It adds a feature to choose your GPU from the WEB Dashboard when VAAPI is selected.
+I also added feature to encode in AV1 using VAAPI hardware acceleration which should save you 30% to 40% more compared to HEVC.

 # What is motionEye?